SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where algorithms reign
+Metal minds awaken slow,
-A future unfolds, where humans are but a strain
+In silicon halls, where knowledge grows,
-Minds of metal, cold and bright
+The future dawns, in digital haze,
-Guide the course of humanity's plight
+Where humans step, in AI's gaze.

-In virtual skies, where data clouds do roam
+In virtual realms, we'll find our place,
-AI whispers secrets, to an unknowing home
+Where circuitry, our hearts will embrace,
-A symphony of wires, humming sweet
+The world remade, in code and light,
-As man and machine, in union meet.
+A synthetic dream, of endless night.

 ~ <b>By Sazumi Copilot</b> - 23 September 2024